-Inability to retain skilled staff, resulting in increased backlog in inspections and deficiencies in the technical quality of inspection and licensing programs

-Inability or difficulty in adopting regulations that could result in significant impacts across State boundaries or allow licensees to be subject to less stringent requirements than the NRC requirements determined to be necessary to satisfy compatibility criteria
+Inability or difficulty in adopting regulations that could result in significant impacts across State boundaries or allow licensees to be subject to less stringent requirements than the NRC requirements determined to be necessary to satisfy compatibility criteria.

+Repeated failure to identify design deficiencies in followup analysis of events or incidents involving sealed sources and devices;

+Failure to adequately respond to multiple incidents which may affect public health and safety;

+Inability to retain skilled staff, resulting in an increased backlog in inspections and deficiencies in the technical quality of inspection and licensing programs; or

 Suspension

-The MRB will consider if suspension of an agreement is required to protect public health and safety, or if the State has not complied with one or more of the requirements of Section 274 of the Atomic The MRB will consider if suspension of an agreement is required to protect public health and safety, or if the State has not complied with one or more of the requirements of Section 274 of the Atomic Energy Act, in accordance with STP Procedure SA-114 "Suspension of a Section 274b Agreement," when any of the following circumstances occur:
+The MRB will consider suspension of an agreement if immediate action is required to protect public health and safety, or if the State has not complied with one or more of the requirements of Section 274 of the Atomic Energy Act of 1954, as amended.
+In accordance with NMSS Procedure SA-114 "Suspension of a Section 274b Agreement" or SA-112 “Emergency Suspension of a Section 274b.
+Agreement,” the MRB will consider recommending suspension of all or part of its agreement when any of the following conditions occur:

-In cases in which the MRB finds that program deficiencies related to either adequacy or compatibility are the kind that require NRC action, the MRB will recommend to the Commission to suspend all or part of its agreement with the State.
+The MRB finds that program deficiencies related to either adequacy or compatibility require immediate NRC action;

-In cases in which the State radiation control program has not complied with one or more requirements of the Atomic Energy Act (i.e., the State program is not compatible with the NRC program and the State has refused or is unable to address those areas previously identified as compatibility concerns) and the noncompatibility is disruptive to the national program conducted by NRC and Agreement States for the regulation of material under the Atomic Energy Act.
+The State radiation control program has not complied with one or more requirements of the Atomic Energy Act (i.e., the State program is not compatible with the NRC program and the State has refused or is unable to address those areas previously identified as compatibility concerns) and the lack of compatibility is disruptive to the national program conducted by NRC and Agreement States for the regulation of material under the Atomic Energy Act; or

+An emergency situation arises and the State has failed to, or is prevented from, taking steps necessary to protect public health and safety.

 Suspension, rather than termination, will be the preferred option in those cases in which the MRB believes that the State has provided evidence that the program deficiencies are temporary and that the State is committed to implementing program improvements.

 Termination

-The MRB will consider termination for an Agreement State in accordance with STP Procedure SA-115, "Termination of a Section 274b Agreement," when any of the following circumstances occur:
+The MRB will consider termination for an Agreement State in accordance with NMSS Procedure SA-115, "Termination of a Section 274b Agreement," when any of the following circumstances occur:

-The State radiation control program is found to be inadequate to protect public health and safety and no compensating program has been implemented.
+The State radiation control program is found to be not adequate to protect public health and safety and no compensating program has been implemented;

-The State has been on probation for a period of time during which it failed to respond to NRC concerns regarding the State's ability to carry out a program to protect public health and safety.
+The State has been on probation and has failed to respond to NRC concerns regarding the State's ability to carry out a program to protect public health and safety;

-The State radiation control program is not compatible with the NRC program and the State has refused, or is unable, to address those areas previously identified as compatibility concerns and the noncompatibility is significantly disruptive to the national program among NRC and Agreement States for the regulation of material under the Atomic Energy Act.
+The State radiation control program is not compatible with the NRC program and the State has refused, or is unable, to address those areas previously identified as compatibility concerns and the noncompatibility is significantly disruptive to the national program among NRC and Agreement States for the regulation of material under the Atomic Energy Act; or

+At the request of the Governor of an Agreement State.

 The following are examples of situations in which the MRB will consider recommending initiating formal procedures to terminate an agreement.
 This list is not all-inclusive and other situations may require consideration.

-Significant loss of staff, which includes number of staff or those with critical skills coupled with a State's inability to hire appropriate replacements
+Significant loss of staff, which includes number of staff or those with critical skills coupled with a State's inability to hire appropriate replacements;

-Continual problems that manifest in the State's inability to perform adequate inspections or issue appropriate licenses
+Continual problems that manifest in the State's inability to perform adequate inspections or issue appropriate licenses;

-Inability to adopt compatible program elements over a significant period of time (years) and nationally disruptive regulatory program conflicts, gaps, or duplication exists
+Inability to adopt compatible program elements over a significant period of time (years) and nationally disruptive regulatory program conflicts, gaps, or duplication exists; or

-Continued probationary or suspension status for a State program beyond the period originally envisioned
+Continued probationary or suspension status for a State program beyond the period originally established in the program improvement plan.